 1. Regulatory Compliance

 FSMA requires food manufacturers to implement robust food safety controls for both their suppliers and their customers.
-Companies should therefore be confident in the integrity of their incoming materials, ensure potential safety hazards in any food products that are shipped and not ready to eat are clearly identified, and receive written statements from customers indicating they will bear responsibility for eliminating hazards if needed.
+Companies should therefore be confident in their supplier management: the integrity of their incoming materials, ensure potential safety hazards in any food products that are shipped and not ready to eat are clearly identified, and receive written statements from customers indicating they will bear responsibility for eliminating hazards if needed.

 2. GFSI Requirements